cloudposse/docs/content/introduction/introduction.md

 1. It's 100% Open Source: SweetOps [is on GitHub](https://github.com/cloudposse) and is free to use with no strings attached under Apache 2.0.
 1. It's comprehensive: SweetOps is not only about Terraform.
 It provides patterns and conventions for building cloud native platforms that are security focused, Kubernetes-based, and driven by continuous delivery.
 1. It's community focused: SweetOps has [over 3400 users in Slack](https://sweetops.com/slack/), well-attended weekly office hours, and a [budding community forum](https://ask.sweetops.com/).

+# Who is behind SweetOps?
+<br></br>

+1. [Cloud Posse](https://cloudposse.com), a DevOps Accelerator that works predominantly with venture backed startups to help them own their infrastructure in record time by building it together with their teams while showing them the ropes.
+1. A large, strong community that helps each other out!
+We congregate [on Slack](https://sweetops.com/slack/) and hold [weekly office hours every Wednesday at 11:30 PT](https://cloudposse.com/office-hours/).

 # How is this documentation structured?